hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 }
 ```

 The backend can be initialized with `terraform init`.
-If the workspaces do not yet exist in Terraform Enterprise, they will be created at this time.
+If the workspaces do not yet exist in Terraform Cloud, they will be created at this time.

 ```shell
 $ terraform init